dvenor/salesforcefoundation.github.io/_posts/2014-04-23-visualforce-typeahead-component.markdown

 ---
 layout:   post
 title:    "Visualforce Typeahead Component"
 date:     2014-04-23 12:00:00
 author:   Evan Callahan
+excerpt:  "A few months back, I researched “typeahead” components - controls that let you search for data as you type - for use on Visualforce pages.
+When you want to provide a lookup to related data on a page, this can provide much better usability than the standard Salesforce lookup control."
 ---
 Here is something I hope will be helpful to you.

-A few months back, I researched “typeahead” components&nbsp;- controls that let you search for data as you type -&nbsp;for use on Visualforce pages.
-When you want to provide a lookup to related data on a page, this can provide&nbsp;much better usability than the standard Salesforce lookup control.
+A few months back, I researched “typeahead” components - controls that let you search for data as you type - for use on Visualforce pages.
+When you want to provide a lookup to related data on a page, this can provide much better usability than the standard Salesforce lookup control.

 [![typeahead-readme-image](http://groundwired.files.wordpress.com/2014/04/typeahead-readme-image.png?w=600&amp;h=314)](http://groundwired.files.wordpress.com/2014/04/typeahead-readme-image.png)